DGTCentaurMods/DGTCentaurMods/README.md

+# DGT Centaur mods

+This is a common base for modding the DGT Centaur chess board to add some missing functionalities such as PGN export and .

 Code for controlling a DGT Centaur chess board.
 Implements the reverse engineered protocols for piece detection, lights, sound, and display.
 Not currently in an actively usable state.
 Feel free to contribute - the goal is to make a menu giving the board additional features.

 To use: root the raspberry pi in your DGT centaur, replace with Raspberry Pi Zero W. Connect Wifi.
 Place your lichess api key in config.py